MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 `crbegin` is used with a reversed set just as [begin](#begin) is used with a set.

-With the return value of `crbegin`, the set object cannot be modified.
+With the return value of `crbegin`, the set object can't be modified.

 ### Example